Vessels arriving to New Zealand should be free of pests, insects and animals that may become a nuisance, cause harm in New Zealand, or carry disease.

-Until 31 January 2018, an arriving vessel may be considered a high risk for Asian gypsy moth (AGM) if in the previous 12 months it has visited any of the risk areas during the specified risk periods in Table 1 (sourced from the NAPPO AGM regulations) and requires a Certificate of Freedom of AGM.
+From 1 February 2018, an arriving vessel will be considered a high risk for Asian gypsy moth (AGM) if in the previous 12 months it has visited any of the risk areas during the specified risk periods in Table 1 (sourced from the NAPPO AGM regulations) and requires a Certificate of Freedom of AGM.

 |Table 1.
 Proposed Risk Areas and Specified Risk Periods 2017|

 (Vessels have risk of AGM if, in the last 12 months, visited during corresponding risk period)

 |Country||Risk Area||Specified Risk Period|